joedski/dotfiles/atom/README.md

   - NOTE: May leave old versions.
 Should probably run Update afterwards.
 - Update: Updates currently installed packages then updates the Packages File.
 - Disable Unlisted: Disables any packages not listed in the Packages File.
+- Uninstall Disabled: Uninstalls any packages that are currently disabled.
+Mostly for cleaning up lists.